Skip to content

 In name, anyway.
 After arriving in Philadelphia at the trade deadline, Carlos Estévez pitched almost exclusively in the ninth inning — even if Thomson never officially affixed the “closer” label to him.

-“I think it’s more of a priority to get a late-inning person for us from the right-hand side, so they don’t have to be a closer.
-Those are, of course, few and far between,” Phillies president of baseball operations Dave Dombrowski said Wednesday.
+“I think it‘s more of a priority to get a late-inning person for us from the right-hand side, so they don’t have to be a closer.
+Those are, of course, few and far between,” Dave Dombrowski, the Phillies’ president of baseball operations, said Wednesday.

 » READ MORE: Phillies 2025 bullpen outlook: Free-agent options, prospect forecast, and more

-While Dombrowski isn’t personally opposed to the concept of a ninth-inning specialist, in general he sees the game moving away from the model of setup man and closer that he has built teams around in the past.
+While Dombrowski isn’t personally opposed to the concept of a ninth-inning specialist, he generally sees the game moving away from the model of setup man and closer around which he has built teams previously.

 The Phillies currently have lefties Matt Strahm and José Alvarado and righty Orion Kerkering as high-leverage options returning next year.

-Dombrowski said Wednesday he doesn’t think the Phillies will need five players in that group, meaning just one right-handed addition is likely.
-He declined to answer whether the Phillies have had discussions with either Estévez or Hoffman, citing league regulations regarding free agency.
+Dombrowski said he doesn’t think the Phillies will need five players in that group, meaning just one right-handed addition is likely.
+He declined to answer whether the Phillies have had discussions with Estévez or Hoffman, citing MLB regulations regarding free agency.

 Potential reinforcements could already be in the organization.
-Dombrowski said José Ruiz and Tanner Banks are two players who may take on more high-leverage situations at some point.
+Dombrowski said José Ruiz and Tanner Banks could step up and take on more high-leverage situations at some point.

-Andrew Bellatti went from signing a minor-league contract to playing a role in the Phillies’ 2022 playoff bullpen, making eight appearances that postseason.
-While Bellatti was ultimately designated for assignment the following year, Hoffman is an example of one of those experiments leading to sustained success.
+Andrew Bellatti went from signing a minor league contract to playing a role in the Phillies’ 2022 playoff bullpen, with eight appearances that postseason.
+While Bellatti ultimately was designated for assignment in February of this year, Hoffman is an example of one of those experiments leading to sustained success.

-And although Ruiz struggled at the end of the season, he followed a similar arc to Bellatti and Hoffman into an impact role on the team.
+And although Ruiz struggled at the end of the season, he followed a similar arc to Bellatti and Hoffman in making an impact.

 » READ MORE: An upgrade in the Phillies outfield is an ‘obvious way’ they can improve, Dave Dombrowski says